Photo: Design Trust for Public Space

-We will select a promising emerging professional whose life and work experience will contribute significantly to design expertise and design thinking in our work with community based organizations and public agencies.
-We seek applications from candidates from under-represented groups who are entrepreneurial and passionate about NYC’s shared spaces and transforming the city’s landscape.
+We will select a promising emerging professional whose life and work experience will contribute significantly to the design expertise and design thinking in our work with community-based organizations and public agencies.
+We seek candidates from historically marginalized groups and underrepresented perspectives who are curious, driven, and passionate about NYC’s shared spaces and transforming the city’s landscape.

-- Impact: The Fellow will have the opportunity to have a real impact on New York City’s public spaces through Design Trust projects.
+- Impact: The Fellows will have the opportunity to have a real impact on New York City’s public spaces through Design Trust projects.

-- Public exposure: The Fellow will contribute ideas and expertise on issues in the field, authoring four posts throughout the year on the Design Trust Blog, as well as contributing to and being recognized in Design Trust publications, events, and public work.
-The Fellow will also have the opportunity to represent the Design Trust at conferences throughout the US.
+- Public exposure: The Fellows will contribute ideas and expertise on issues in the field, authoring four posts throughout the year on the Design Trust Blog, as well as contributing to and being recognized in Design Trust publications, events, and public work.
+The Fellows will also have the opportunity to represent the Design Trust at conferences throughout the US.

-- Hands-on professional development: The Fellow will work primarily with Program staff.
-Additionally, the Design Trust will support the Fellow’s participation in local conferences related to current projects and the Fellow’s interests.
-The Fellow will have the opportunity to present their work with the Design Trust to the Board of Directors at their June 2018 meeting.
+- Hands-on professional development: The Fellows will work primarily with Program staff.
+Additionally, the Design Trust will support the Fellow’s participation in local conferences related to current projects and the Fellows' interests.
+The Fellows will have the opportunity to present their work with the Design Trust to the Board of Directors at their June 2019 meeting.

-- Mentorship: The Fellow will meet bi-weekly with the Director of Programs and monthly with the Executive Director to facilitate the Fellow’s learning and reflection, and tailor the Fellowship to their interests and career goals.
+- Mentorship: The Fellows will meet monthly with the Director of Programs and quarterly with the Executive Director to facilitate the Fellows’ learning and reflection, and tailor the Fellowship to their interests and career goals.

 The Fellow will be immersed in many aspects of the Design Trust’s work, and assist with a variety of tasks during the year, including, but not limited to:

-- [60%] Program Development & Implementation: The Fellow will work with the Director of Programs and the Program Manager on program development and implementation, including: research, project management, stakeholder engagement, event coordination, and production of deliverables for current projects, such as:
+- [80%] Program Development & Implementation: The Fellow will work with the Director of Programs and the Program Manager on program development, implementation, and evaluation, including: research, project management, stakeholder engagement, event coordination, and production of deliverables for current projects, such as:

-- [5%] Nonprofit management: The Fellow will assist staff as needed with office administration and communications, support for internal and external events, internal meetings, Public Space Potlucks, Fellows Forums, Board meetings, Design Trust Council events and the Annual Gala.
+- [10%] Nonprofit Management and Organizational Development: The Fellow will play an integral role in helping the staff to operationalize the values of equity and inclusion in the workplace at the Design Trust, including participating in bi-weekly equity meetings.
+The Fellow will also assist staff as needed with office administration and communications, support for internal and external events, internal meetings, Public Space Potlucks, Fellows Forums, Board meetings, Design Trust Council events and the Annual Gala.

-The Public Space Fellowship will be a full-time position located at the Design Trust office, to be completed during working hours (Design Trust office hours are 9:30 am – 5:30 pm) with occasional evening and weekend event attendance as needed.
+The Public Space Fellowships will be full-time positions located at the Design Trust office, to be completed during working hours (Design Trust office hours are 9:30 am – 5:30 pm) with occasional evening and weekend event attendance as needed.

 Applicants who are from populations historically underrepresented in the design profession are strongly encouraged to apply.
 Applicants must be eligible to work legally in the United States.
-Applicants should be recent graduates interested in pursuing a career in one of the following fields, and should demonstrate experience related to their interest:
+We welcome applications from anyone with a 2-year or 4-year degree from a public, private, or community college or university.
+The Fellowship is not open to candidates who have completed a graduate degree.
+In particular, we are looking for candidates interested in pursuing a career in one of the following fields, and who have demonstrated some experience related to their interest:

 - Environmental Studies